-Currently, our department maintains Erasmus programs with the following universities: Wimbleon College of Arts (London), Estonian Academy of Arts (Tallinn), Athens School of Fine Arts, University of Applied Sciences Northwestern Switzerland (Basel), École Nationale Supérieure d’Architecture de Nantes.
+Currently, our department maintains Erasmus programs with the following universities: Wimbledon College of Arts (London), Estonian Academy of Arts (Tallinn), Athens School of Fine Arts, University of Applied Sciences Northwestern Switzerland (Basel), École Nationale Supérieure d’Architecture de Nantes.

 Professor of Scenography

-Professor of Curatorial Theory and Dramaturgical Practice
+Interim-Professor of Curatorial Theory and Practice

-Professor of Exhibition Design
+Substitute Professor of Exhibition Design